 Home Inspectors Hired by Agents Will Favor the Agent

-In real estate, full disclosure is necessity.
+In real estate, full disclosure is a necessity.
 Any agent with a good reputation will want the truth and only the truth.
 Falsifying an inspection for a sale could result in blemishing an agent's reputation and any future business.
 If you truly have doubts regarding an inspection, get a second inspection before making accusations about the agent.

 Agents will do anything for a Sale